espressif/vscode-esp-idf-extension/README.md

 2. You can also use the **ESP-IDF: Create project from extension template** command with `arduino-as-component` template to create a new project directory that includes Arduino-ESP32 as an ESP-IDF component.

-3. The **Install ESP-ADF** will clone ESP-ADF to a selected directory and set `idf.espAdfPath` (`idf.espAdfPathWin` in Windows) configuration setting.
+3. The **Install ESP-ADF** will clone ESP-ADF inside the selected directory and set `idf.espAdfPath` (`idf.espAdfPathWin` in Windows) configuration setting.

-4. The **Install ESP-MDF** will clone ESP-MDF to a selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.
+4. The **Install ESP-MDF** will clone ESP-MDF inside the selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.

-5. The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF or ESP-MDF directory if related configuration settings are set.
+5. The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF or ESP-MDF directory if related configuration settings are correctly defined.

 # Commands for tasks.json and launch.json